 What is Raclette Cheese?
-A Cheesy New Year’s Eve Tradition in Germany
+Cheesy German New Year’s Eve Tradition

 Whenever anyone asks me “What’s your favorite kind of Cheese?” my automatic answer is “the melted kind”.
 And yes, I have the kind of family that loves cheese, eats loads of cheese, and spends a lot of time talking about cheese.
 It’s no wonder that there were loud CHEERS when I brought home the Raclette Grill.
 Where has this lovely dish been my whole life?
 Granted, it’s Swiss… but the Germans have wholeheartedly adopted the tradition, especially on New Year’s Eve.
 This melted cheese dish is not only great for a delightful and memorable dinner party, it also makes the family happy.
 All this with minimal cooking and preparation time!
 (It’s a dream come true) So, what is Raclette Cheese… and how is it served?